bobbingwide/oik-themes/readme.txt

 Dependent upon oik v2.1-alpha.0802, oik-fields v1.19.0802 and oik-plugins v1.2

 == Changelog ==
+= 0.4 =
+* Added: Field _oikth_demo - for a link to a live demonstration of the theme
+* Added: Field _oikth_template - noderef to "oik-themes" used for child themes
+* Changed: Supports ( manual ) theming of download buttons; Use alink() rather than art_button() for download buttons.
+* Changed: Re-labelled "Other" as "Bespoke"

 = 0.3 =
 * Changed: Removed _oikth_requires and _oikth_tested fields - having previously switched to using Custom categories
 * Changed: Added plugin dependency on oik-plugins:1.2